StanfordASL/UP/README.md

 Code for the randUP (randomized uncertainty propagation) and robUP (robustified uncertainty propagation) algorithms, containing experiments for our paper at CoRL 2020 (https://arxiv.org/abs/2008.10180).

-These reachability analysis algorithms are simple, efficient, and work for arbitrary continuous dynamical systems (e.g., neural networks, nonlinear dynamics, ...) with bounded uncertain parameters (initial states, parameters, disturbances, ...).
-We propose a rigorous interpretation through random set theory, and an adversarial sampling method inspired by recent litterature on robust training of neural networks.

 <p align="center">
   <img src="exps/freeflyer/figs/random_set_prop.png" width="90%"/>
   <br /><em>Three steps of randUP: (1) sample all uncertain parameters, (2) propagate them through the dynamics, and (3) take the convex hull of the states.
-With random sets theory, we prove that this approximation converges to the convex hull of the true reachable sets.</em>
+Using random sets theory, we prove that this approximation converges to the convex hull of the true reachable sets.</em>
 </p>

 <br />